tokuhirom/kiji/README.md

 What's this?
 -------------

-This is a parser library for NQP language.
-NQP is Not Quite Perl(6), is subset of Perl6.
+This is a interpreter for subset of Perl6.
+It's running on MoarVM.

 Why?
 ----